 The major portions of the forests are covered with trees like the Babul, Kikar, Khair, Plums, Cactus, and Dates.

-For scarcity of rainfall, the leaves of these trees are very tiny which helps them to evaporate less water.
+For the scarcity of rainfall, the leaves of these trees are very tiny which helps them to evaporate less water.

 The thorny vegetation also consists of short thorny shrubs and thorny bushes in between them.